icsom/proxmark3/README.md

 WARNING:
 (2016-02-09)
 This Fork highly is Experimental!!
    * added possibility to write direct to a Legic Prime Tag (MIM256/1024) without using values from the 'BigBuffer' -> 'hf legic writeRaw <addr> <value>'
    * added possibility to decrease DCF values at address 0x05 & 0x06 on a Legic Prime Tag DCF-value will be pulled from the BigBuffer (address 0x05 & 0x06) so you have to load the data into the BigBuffer before with 'hf legic load <path/to/legic.dump>' & then write the DCF-Values (both at once) with 'hf legic write 0x05 0x02'
+   * added script legic.lua for display and edit Data of Legic-Prime Tags

 ## Build Status Travis CI
 [![Build Status](https://travis-ci.org/icsom/proxmark3.svg?branch=master)](https://travis-ci.org/icsom/proxmark3)